 While a unified theory of addiction seems curiously seductive, it lacks utility.
+There are most certainly common features and neurobiological processes across the forms addiction can take, and yet we cannot reduce human beings to their neurochemistry.
 The variables for those afflicted are many and as unique as the lives themselves.
-Genetics, biology and psychology; unique upbringings and family dynamics; and access to education and community structures and support - or lack thereof - all play a role in when, how and why those predisposed - but not necessarily predetermined - to the disease may or may not become enthralled.
-They also affect these individual’s access to opportunities for recovery and, ultimately, redemption.
+Genetics, biology and psychology; family dynamics and structure; and access to education and community support - or a lack thereof - all play a role in when, how and why those predisposed - but not necessarily predetermined - to mental illness and addiction may or may not become enthralled.

-In an effort to better understand addiction as a biological and emotional affliction and to explore the multitude of ways it can manifest for millions of individuals across the United States, 1 IN 7 weaves one man’s personal struggles with depression and addiction and his experiences as a recovering alcoholic and substance abuser - explored over the course of his cross-country run from New York to Seattle - with the lives, stories and circumstances of a range of other Americans living with or affected by the disease.
+In an effort to better understand addiction as a biological and emotional affliction and to explore the multitude of ways it can manifest for millions of individuals across the United States, 1 IN 7 weaves together the lives, stories and circumstances of a range of Americans living with or affected by addiction.

 These subjects and their stories represent tangible narrative references that can further bridge the gap between the neurological framework of addiction and its behavioral expressions.
 Their stories and experiences humanize and highlight manifestations across the addiction spectrum, including behavioral, cognitive and physiological constructs of addiction and the nature of addictive processes.

 The subjects and their stories also act as narrative springboards, introducing a range of home and community settings across the United States.
 This naturally expands our exploration beyond the individuals themselves to look at how aspects of American culture nurture mental illness, substance abuse and addictive behaviors, ultimately affecting an individual’s mental health and psychological framework and their attraction to various forms of escape.